vikingosegundo/vikingosegundo.github.io/_posts/2015-05-30-contract-based-development-in-swift.md

 In one of the view controllers I found 7(!) different singletons and I realized after the refactoring described above that the visibility of the dependencies wasn't high enough, as they where somehow lost in the long list of properties.
-Also I needed a way of setting the deoendencies for different view controllers from within a custom UITabBarController subclass.
-I didn't want to check for each selected viewcontroller if it was a certain subclass and set the properties accordingly, as this would had introduced new coupling, the tabbr controller must now the name and the properties of each its viewcontrollers.
+Also I needed a way of setting the dependencies for different view controllers from within a custom UITabBarController subclass.
+I didn't want to check for each selected viewcontroller if it was a certain subclass and set the properties accordingly, as this would had introduced new coupling, the tabbar controller must know the name and the properties of each its viewcontrollers.

-I introduced contracts: A viewcontroller that needs to know the current user would implement a `Current User Contract` and share this information, the tabBar controller would access this and set the current user accordenly.
+I introduced contracts: A viewcontroller that needs to know the current user would implement a `Current User Contract` and share this information, the tabBar controller would access this and set the current user accordingly.

 ## implementation of Contracts

-We are using contracts in cocoa ever since — we just use the name very often:
+We are using contracts in cocoa ever since — we just don't use the name very often:
 A delegate promises to fulfill a certain protocol.
 This is a contract.

 In Swift we need class protocols for that: